dnndev/xmp-docs/form-controls/script-block.md

 summary: >-
   The ScriptBlock tag is used to inject HTML `<script>` tags into one of several different locations in the page.
 Typically this is used to insert Javascript functions and/or libraries into the page.
+You can also insert `<style>` tags into the page using this tag.
 keywords:
   - script
   - block